My Medena Catheter Conversion

 Originally published in ROAR!
 Issue 39: Christmas 2008.

 I’ve just had to pay a large fine for wasting hospital time – or at least I should have done.
-That’s the view of a stomacare nurse when I told her I’d started using a Medina catheter for the first time.
+That’s the view of a stomacare nurse when I told her I’d started using a Medena catheter for the first time.

 “Just think, you’ve spent twelve years hanging around in hospital waiting-rooms, going to appointments with puzzled consultants and making worried phone calls about your troublesome pouch when all you had to do was use a catheter,” she told me.

 And she was quite right of course.
 For in 1996 I was given one of these long thin plastic tubes by a nurse specialist at St Mark’s to try and clear my reluctant pouch.

 I went home and after eyeing this gangly-looking object a few times, decided to take the plunge.
 I pushed it up my backside, and waited for some action, but nothing happened.
 “There must be something stirring in there,” I thought to myself and tried again a few days later.
 But once again not a drop.
 Niente.
 Nothing.

 The next day I phoned the nurse specialist who’d given me the catheter and told her I couldn’t get it to work.
 She was philosophical and said I’d have to find another way to solve my problems.

 So I forgot about catheters until earlier this year when I saw Simon McClaughlin, a St Mark’s research fellow, about my pouch-emptying difficulties.
 He tested, scanned and probed with aplomb as he sought to find the causes.
 All the results showed a fairly normal-looking pouch.
 “But I’m having all these blockage problems whenever I go to the loo,” I said.
 The refrain I’d used with every other consultant I’d visited.
 He said the various post-pouch ops I’d had for ulcers and dilation had left scar tissue and lesions in parts of the anus.